Serrin's overdetermined problems on epigraphs: Serrin's overdetermined problem with Allen-Cahn type nonlinearity

 \item[$\mathtt{W}4$)] $\exists \, p>1, \exists \, c>0 $ such that $W'(t) \geq c(t-1)^{p}$ for $t>1$.

 \end{itemize}

 The representative example of this family is given by $f(t) = t-t^3$, the well-known \textit{Allen-Cahn nonlinearity}.\footnote{\, in this case we have $W(t) = \frac{(1-t^2)^2}{4}.$}

-For this family of nonlinear functions, the authors of \cite{ww} have proved results iii), iv), v) and vi) previously discussed in the Introduction.
+For this family of nonlinear functions, the authors of \cite{ww} have proved results \textit{iii), iv), v) and vi)} previously discussed in the Introduction.
 Our first theorem interpolates between those results.
-It applies to monotone solutions, it is of independent interest and it will be ancillary to the main result of this section.
+It applies to monotone solutions, it is of independent interest and, when $N \leq 8$, it recovers Theorem 1.4 in \cite{ww}, that is, result \textit{v)} discussed in the Introduction (see also Remark \ref{rem-th-allen-cahn 1} below).

 \begin{thm} Assume $N \geq 2$ and let $f \in C^1([0, + \infty))$ be a specified Allen-Cahn type nonlinearity.
 Let $u \in C^1(\overline{\Omega}) \cap C^2(\Omega)$ be a solution to \eqref{probleme} satisfying